-Understanding how DNS works helps you troubleshoot issues, optimize performance, and make informed decisions about DNS configuration.
+Understanding how DNS works helps you troubleshoot issues, optimise performance, and make informed decisions about DNS configuration.
 Let's walk through the complete DNS resolution process step by step.

 The DNS Resolution Process